AJWest22/MS4/README.md

  - Ensure the database continues to accept new data, such as: reviews and added products

  - Ensure games added to the database by siteowner's are stored in right menu

-### **User Stories**

- - As a user of this site I want to find a good book from a variety of genres

- - As a user I want to know my feedback on the site has been submitted.

- - As a user i want to know if my login was successful or not.

- - As a user I want a easy to use, simple site.

- - As a user I want the ability to edit or delete any of my recommendations